Skip to main content

 Volunteers detect about half the new invasive species records in Wisconsin and are the greatest strength of Wisconsin's aquatic and wetland invasive species monitoring program.
 If you're looking for a way to become involved, visit the webpages listed below to learn more.

 Training resources on identification, monitoring methods and reporting forms.
-The event is coordinated by the University of Wisconsin-Extension in cooperation with the DNR and River Alliance of Wisconsin.
+The event is coordinated by the University of Wisconsin-Extension in cooperation with Wisconsin Department of Natural Resources and River Alliance of Wisconsin.

 Webpage with training resources on Identification, monitoring methods and reporting forms for the Citizen Lake Monitoring Network Aquatic Invasive Species program.